ubirch/ubirch-protocol-python/examples/EXAMPLES.md

 usage: upp-creator.py [-h] [--version VERISON] [--type TYPE] [--ks KS] [--kspwd KSPWD] [--keyreg KEYREG] [--hash HASH] [--isjson ISJSON] [--output OUTPUT] [--nostdout nostdout] UUID DATA

-Create a uBirch Protocol Package (UPP)

-positional arguments:
-  UUID                  UUID to work with; e.g.: 56bd9b85-6c6e-4a24-bf71-f2ac2de10183 DATA                  data to be packed into the UPP or hashed; e.g.: {"t": 23.4, "ts": 1624624140}

-optional arguments:
-  -h, --help            show this help message and exit --version VERISON, -v VERISON
-                        version of the UPP; 0x21 (unsigned; NOT IMPLEMENTED), 0x22 (signed) or 0x23 (chained) (default: 0x23) --type TYPE, -t TYPE  type of the UPP (0 < type < 256); e.g.: 0x00 (unknown), 0x32 (msgpack), 0x53 (generic), ... (default and recommended: 0x00)
-  --ks KS, -k KS        keystore file path; e.g.: test.jks (default: devices.jks) --kspwd KSPWD, -p KSPWD
-                        keystore password; e.g.: secret (default: keystore) --keyreg KEYREG, -r KEYREG
-                        generate a key registration UPP (data and --hash will be ignored); e.g.: true, false (default: False) --hash HASH           hash algorithm for hashing the data; sha256, sha512 or off (disable hashing), ... (default and recommended: sha512)
-  --isjson ISJSON, -j ISJSON
-                        tells the script to treat the input data as json and serealize it (see EXAMPLES.md for more information); true or false (default: False)
-  --output OUTPUT, -o OUTPUT
-                        file to write the generated UPP to (aside from standard output); e.g. upp.bin (default: upp.bin) --nostdout nostdout, -n nostdout
-                        do not output anything to stdout; can be combined with --output /dev/stdout; e.g.: true, false (default: False)

 Note that, when using chained UPPs (--version 0x23), this tool will try to load/save signatures from/to <UUID>.sig, where UUID will be replaced with the actual UUID.
-Make sure that the UUID.sig file is in your current working directory if you try to continue an UPP chain using this tool.Also beware that you will only be able to access the contents of a keystore when you use the same password you used when creating it.
+Make sure that the UUID.sig file is in your current working directory if you try to continue an UPP chain using this tool.
+Also beware that you will only be able to access the contents of a keystore when you use the same password you used when creating it.
 Otherwise all contents are lost.
 When --hash off is set, contents of the DATA argument will be copied into the payload field of the UPP.
 Normally used for special messages (e.g. key registration).
 For more information on possible values for --type and --version see https://github.com/ubirch/ubirch-protocol.
 ```
 The script allows multiple modes of operation, which can be set through different command line arguments.
 Some of those directly set fields in the resulting UPP.
 Please consult the [uBirch Protocol Readme](https://github.com/ubirch/ubirch-protocol#basic-message-format) for further information on those fields and their possible values.
 - `--version/-v` This flag sets the version field of the UPP.
 The version field actually consists of two sub-fields.
 The higher four bits set the actual version (`1` or `2`) and the "mode".
 The higher four bits will be set to two(`0010`) in almost all use cases.
 The mode can either be a simple UPP without a signature, an UPP with a signature and an UPP with a signature + the signature of the previous UPP embedded into it.
 The latter would be called a_Chained UPP_.
 Unsigned UPPs (`-v 0x21`) are not implemented.
 Signed UPPs have `-v 0x22` and chained ones `-v 0x23`.